 Grindrod Shipping Holdings Ltd. (GRIN) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the company had lost 27.28% over the past month.
-This has lagged the Transportation sector's loss of 8.64% and the S&P 500's loss of 6.03% in that time.
+Coming into today, shares of the company had lost 25.53% in the past month.
+In that same time, the Transportation sector lost 0.6%, while the S&P 500 gained 1.51%.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $5.98 per share and revenue of $391.76 million, which would represent changes of -1.97% and -18.59%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $5.98 per share and revenue of $391.76 million.
+These totals would mark changes of -1.97% and -18.59%, respectively, from last year.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 2.53% lower within the past month.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
 Grindrod Shipping Holdings Ltd. currently has a Zacks Rank of #3 (Hold).

-Looking at its valuation, Grindrod Shipping Holdings Ltd. is holding a Forward P/E ratio of 2.64.
-This represents a discount compared to its industry's average Forward P/E of 2.98.
+Investors should also note Grindrod Shipping Holdings Ltd.'s current valuation metrics, including its Forward P/E ratio of 2.52.
+This valuation marks a discount compared to its industry's average Forward P/E of 2.88.

 Make sure to utilize Zacks.com to follow all of these stock-moving metrics, and more, in the coming trading sessions.